 Our guide for the walking tour was an American who moved here about 20 years ago to marry a local woman.
 No accent to deal with.
 He was the slowest and the most detailed of the guides so all the groups, including the more physically limited group, all passed us.
 Not a problem until the very end when we abandoned the dawdling tour a few minutes before the end.
 I have had the same experience with one of my fellow guides at Crane Point Hammock in Marathon who has self-editing issues.
 That may sound funny coming from me but I do constantly work on editing.
 Others may disagree (my wife especially).

 Among the highlights in Cologne is the Cathedral, the largest in Europe.
 Interesting, but not the most ornate, fanciest or impressive.
 It is an immense Gothic structure that took 700 years to build.
 It wasn't terribly damaged in WW2 because its distinctive spires were used as aiming/reference points that they didn't want to knock down.
 Beautiful stained glass windows but otherwise a bit dark.
 Probably the most impressive feature is the remains of the Magi, the Three Kings that visited Bethehem and the Christ Child bearing gifts.
 The documentation and provenance is good enough to justfy the belief that these are authentic bones.
+Or dust.
 The thefts over the millenia were a source of pride not shame so well documented.

 There were 13 churches here in Koln, now there are 12.
 Where the 13th was is now the above huge cathedral.
 The bishop at the time wanted it, the locals didn't.
 They expressed their opinion in stone.